Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 GUIDEBOOKS

 There are several excellent guide books for trekking and/or climbing in the Andes, as indicated in the fact files at the end of each country page.
-At "Andes" we publish and sell both trekking and climbing guides to the Andes (guidebooks).
-Rough Guides and Footprint also publish good general travel guides full of information about hotels and travel in each of the countries featured on this website.
+At "ANDES" we publish and sell a climbing and skiing guidebook to the Andes.
+Lonely Planet, Rough Guides and Footprint also publish good general travel guidebooks full of information about hotels and travel in each of the countries featured on this website.

 MAPS

+There are very few good maps of the Andes available abroad, the main exceptions are some of the most popular areas in Argentina including Aconcagua and Patagonia and the more popular parts of Chile and Peru.
 Alpenverein of Germany and Austria publish a few excellent sheets for the Cordillera Blanca, Cordillera Huayhuash and Cordillera Real.
 Ironically they also have a dangerously inaccurate sheet for Ojos del Salado.
-The best general large scale maps of South America are the ITMB Publishing 1:4,000,000 series.
 In the UK it's worth trying The Map Shop (01684 593146) or Stanford's (020 7836 1321) to obtain these and other larger scale maps.
-Either shop may also have a few IGM or other high scale maps in stock if you're lucky!
+Either shop may also have a few South American IGM or other high scale maps in stock if you're lucky!

-Official survey maps can normally only be bought from the Government Mapping Office (IGM in Spanish) in the capital city.
+In South America, the official IGM survey maps can normally only be bought from the Government Mapping Office (Instituto Geographical Militar - IGM in Spanish), and normally only in the capital city.
 Maps of remote areas may not have been printed and maps of border areas may be unavailable for military reasons.
 Maps at 1:50,000 can be obtained in Bolivia, Chile and Ecuador and at 1:100,000 for much of Peru and Argentina.
-Though not as good as the British OS these maps are basically reliable for topographic information - watch out for 50m contour intervals though!
-Information about paths, tracks and settlements is often out of date and should not be relied on, and names are often different to those used locally.
+Although not as good as the Swiss or British OS these maps are basically reliable for topographic information - watch out for 50m or even 100m contour intervals though!
+Information about roads, paths, tracks and settlements is often very out of date and should not be relied on at all.
+Many place names are also different to those used locally.

 MOUNTAIN RESCUE

-There is little organised mountain rescue in South America and on most of the treks featured it is extremely unlikely that you will be rescued.
-Trekkers should therefore be self sufficient and able to effect their own rescue, probably using mules or donkeys they have with them.
-In a few areas where mountaineering is better developed e.g. Cordillera Blanca, Cordillera Real, Ecuador, there is an informal system in place where the local 'guides' will assist anyone in trouble, but this is likely to take several days at least.
-It is a very good idea to carry a first aid kit with some additional medicines and equipment for use in remote areas.
+There is little organised mountain rescue in South America and on most of the treks it is extremely unlikely that you will be rescued.
+Trekkers should therefore be self sufficient and able to effect their own rescue, probably using the mules or donkeys they have with them.
+In a few areas where mountaineering is better developed e.g. Cordillera Blanca, Cordillera Real, Ecuador, there is an informal system in place where the local guides will assist anyone in trouble, but this is likely to take several days at least.
+It is a very good idea to carry a first aid kit and an additional "base camp" medical kit for use in remote areas.

 PACK ANIMALS

 Pack animals can be hired to assist with equipment in most areas.
 These can be donkeys, mules, horses or even llamas in Peru and Bolivia.
 Donkeys can each carry 40kg, mules and horses up to 60kg, llamas as little as 25kg.
-Prices are extremely variable but in Peru and Bolivia animals can cost only $10-$15 per day.
-In Chile and Argentina pack animals are much more expensive, costing from $40-$60 per animal per day.
-They can also be much more difficult to find, except in well known high use areas (e.g. Aconcagua).
+Prices are extremely variable but in Peru and Bolivia animals can cost only $20-$25 per day.
+In Chile and Argentina pack animals are much more expensive, costing from $80-$100 per animal per day.
+In Chile and Argentina they can also be much more difficult to find, except in well known high use areas (e.g. Aconcagua).
+In these countries it is very worthwhile having some spare time in your itinerary if you need to arrange animals for a long trek.

 Pack animals will always come with an arriero (horseman) to look after them and you'll have to pay his wages and perhaps give him food and shelter too.
-You will have to negotiate with your 'arriero' and it's a good idea to get a written contract and pay only 50% or so in advance.
+You will have to negotiate with your 'arriero' and it's a good idea to get at least a basic written contract.
+Also pay only 50% or so in advance if possible.

 PORTERS

 Porters are available in only a few parts of the Andes, their job normally being done by pack animals.
 However on the Inca Trail to Machu Picchu they are all that is available because donkeys can't go up and down the steep steps or through the tunnels.
-Rates are about $20 per man per day in Peru and Bolivia, as much as $150-$200 per day on Aconcagua and Argentine Patagonia.
+Rates are about $60 per man per day in Peru and Bolivia, as much as $150-$250 per day on Aconcagua and in Argentine Patagonia.
 Do not use young children as porters.

 GUIDES

-There are mountain guides available in a few of the main mountaineering centres in South America and they can be a lot of help if you want to climb one of the easy peaks.
-They can also be well worth hiring for a trek because they have very good knowledge of the local mountains and conditions, are good at organising arrieros, porters etc. and will be very fit at altitude.
-A guide will cost about $80-$1500 per day, depending on the country, the difficulty of the peak or size of the trekking or climbing group.
+There are trek and mountain guides available in a few of the main mountaineering centres in South America and they can be a lot of help if you want to climb one of the easy peaks.
+They can also be well worth hiring for a trek because they have very good knowledge of the local mountains and conditions, are good at liasing with locals, organising arrieros, porters etc. and will be very fit at altitude.
+A guide will cost about $100-$150 per day, depending on the country, the difficulty of the peak and the size of the trekking or climbing group.

 CLOTHING AND PERSONAL EQUIPMENT